Popular Corner Store

 Unfortunately, not everyone that passed away had an obituary published in the newspaper, which is why this one is special.

-For the family, it provides an invaluable insight into the life of their loved one.
+Obituaries provide an invaluable insight into the lives of loved ones.